Kit/ConvertKitSDK-PHP/README.md

 ### 2.x (v4 API, OAuth, PHP 8.0+)

-First, register your OAuth application in the `OAuth Applications` section at https://app.convertkit.com/account_settings/advanced_settings.
+First, register your OAuth application in the `OAuth Applications` section at https://app.kit.com/account_settings/advanced_settings.

-Using the supplied Client ID and secret, redirect the user to ConvertKit to grant your application access to their ConvertKit account.
+Using the supplied Client ID and secret, redirect the user to Kit to grant your application access to their Kit account.

 ```php
 // Require the autoloader (if you're using a PHP framework, this may already be done for you).